-This is Management's Discussion and Analysis ("MD&A") for Orestone Mining Corp. ("Orestone" or the Company") and has been prepared based on information known to management as of May 29, 2015.
-This MD&A is intended to help the reader understand the consolidated audited financial statements of Orestone.
+This is Management's Discussion and Analysis ("MD&A") for Orestone Mining Corp. ("Orestone" or the Company") and has been prepared based on information known to management as of September 29, 2015.
+This MD&A is intended to help the reader understand the consolidated financial statements of Orestone.

-This MD&A should be read in conjunction with the audited consolidated financial statements for the year ended January 31, 2015 and the related notes.
-These consolidated statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").
+This MD&A should be read in conjunction with the unaudited condensed consolidated interim financial statements for the six months ended July 31, 2015 and the related notes and the audited consolidated financial statements for the year ended January 31, 2015 and the related notes, all of which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").
+The MD&A provides a review of the performance of the Company for the six months ended July 31, 2015.